 France and Malawi

 Our embassy in Lilongwe was closed in 1996.
-Malawi is currently attached to the Embassy of France in Zimbabwe.
-Our Ambassador in Harare is accredited by the authorities of Malawi.
+France’s Ambassador to Zimbabwe is also accredited to the authorities of Malawi.